atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 This ending is the most biting and maybe perfect one in my opinion.

 ---
-A couple of additional impressions.
+A few additional impressions.
 The book could have been edited better.
 For better reading experience and for the layman like myself the chapters are kept small and paragraphs are also small.
 But this has a side effect that some information gets repeated and a bit of to and fro happens.
 Some flow gets interrupted.
 Maybe the chapters were written by individual authors instead of jointly.

 The book does not mention this.
 But in my mind, Immelt seems to be the kind of manager/ leader you used to read about in trashy self help books.
 Shoulders back, chest out, firm handshake, make and hold eye contact, interest your audience by talking about sport, etc.

 Any cash rich company can have inefficiencies, bad practices.
 (Commercial paper- a form of short term debt in GE's case comes to mind along with executive perks, etc.) It is better to get rid of these when there is time.
 When cash crunch occurs some of these things are first to go (company cars).
 But some others are difficult to get rid of.
 And sometimes you end up letting wolf inside the door (regulators, watchdog, seat on the board, etc.).

 A lot of these things appear obvious or common sense in hindsight.
 I guess none of the leaders wanted to do any harm to the company.
 Welch, Immelt, etc. The business of conglomerate was complex.
 And most certainly even after reading a book or two we may not fully understand/ appreciate the complexity.
 But if a CEO gets 15-20 years to shape up the company with uncontested power, like Welch and Immelt did, couldn't they have done better?
 Immelt was almost always firefighting.
-But couldn't his shortcomings (not enough knowledge about Capital business, not factoring in the crude oil price hike) be overcome.
+But couldn't his shortcomings (not enough knowledge about Capital business, not factoring in the crude oil price hike) be overcome?
 I guess people fall in love with their own images and approaches.
 When they reach top, they stop listening.
 Some of this my-way-or-highway approach must be necessary to avoid second-guessing everything.
 But I think you should be open to one or two levels above and below your own level.
-(For example, in Toyota Production System if a worker on shop floor could bring assembly line to halt if he/she found a problem.)
+(For example, in Toyota Production System a worker on shop floor could bring assembly line to halt if he/she found a problem.)
 A CEO who takes the board for granted is better without having that board or the one who isn't willing to listen to bad-news from his subordinates will have to hear that news from the market.
 I think life is an incessant flow of choices (irrespective of whether free will exists or not).
 It is all about to choices we make and paths we take.
 And the management at GE made bad choices for long.

 A few generic reasons I can think of behind such mess:
    1. The people involved are optimizing for their self interests- career paths, perks, money, power, etc. They know their limitations, and that business, companies are too impersonal, their time limited, etc. 'It's just a job.'
 I don't think there is anything wrong with that.
 But you can do that with a bit of professionalism.